Davidhorn

 June 26, 2024

-Building a Child or Vulnerable Witness Interview Suite
+Child or Vulnerable Witness Interview

 In an increasingly complex world, children and vulnerable individuals often face harrowing situations.

 For some, this means confronting the trauma of facing their perpetrators in court and undergoing cross-examination.
 It is crucial to provide these witnesses with a safe and supportive environment during investigative interviews to Achieve Best Evidence (ABE).
-Davidhorn releases a comprehensive set of guidelines for setting up the Child or Vulnerable Witness Interview Suite that can help achieving this goal.
+Davidhorn releases a comprehensive set of guidelines for setting up the Child or Vulnerable Witness Interview Room that can help achieving this goal.

 Summary

-• Importance of planning: The guide highlights best practices for creating the optimal interview setting, from room layout to audio and video equipment, to minimize emotional distress and enhance the quality of evidence gathered.
+• Importance of planning: The guide highlights best practices for creating the optimal interview setting, from room layout to audio and video equipment, to minimise emotional distress and enhance the quality of evidence gathered.

 • Resource for professionals: This guide serves as a crucial resource for investigators, legal professionals, and social workers, emphasising sensitivity, fairness, and evidence integrity in investigative interviews.

-Why planning is important
+Why planning a child or vulnerable witness interview is important

 Listen to our podcast on this subject: